Carter-Moorse/Mendix-ValidationSummary/README.md

-## Mendix - Validation Dump
+## Mendix - Validation Summary
-Dump a summary of validation messages - based on selected fields.
+Display a summary of validation messages - based on selected fields.

 ## Use case
 Do you have a long form page?
-Are your users struggling to complete forms because of lost validation errors?
+Are your users struggling to complete forms because of validation errors lost in the page?

-With this widget, you can display a summary validation message.
+With this widget, you can display a summary of validation messages anywhere on the page.
 Simply provide the list of fields you want to watch, and a custom summary message template, and the widget will handle the rest for you!

 ## Features
  - Select fields you want to include in you validation summary
- - Customise the summary message with a string template
+ - Customise the summary message with a template
  - When rendering a list of validation messages - add a message action (scroll into view, focus) and a CSS selector to make navigating to the error simple

 ## Usage